 The CALFED Program is committed to the concept of local partnerships and regionally based implementation.
-Regional Coordinators, selected from within the region itself, help to enhance communication from within the region to the various elements of the Program.
+Regional Coordinators, selected from within the region itself, help to enhance two way communications between the region and various elements of the Program.

-- Provide assistance to the program elements related to regional integration of Program activities. - Provide outreach relative to the CALFED Program on a regional level. - Seek input from the regional stakeholders and interests on what the regional needs are and how the CALFED Program can help address these needs.
+- Provide assistance to the program elements related to regional implementation and integration of Program activities. - Provide outreach relative to the CALFED Program on a regional level. - Seek input from the regional stakeholders and interests on what the regional needs are and how the CALFED Program can help address these needs.